This keto pumpkin spice ice cream is for all you pumpkin spice latte fans doing keto.

 Made with simple ingredients, this keto pumpkin ice cream is not only delicious, it’s easy to make.
 There is no need to turn on the stove with this homemade ice cream recipe since it’s an eggless recipe.

 Do you know what else is great about this recipe?
-It uses a full can of pumpkin purée, so there is zero waste.
+It uses a whole can of pumpkin purée, so there is zero waste.

-Coming in at only 3.5 net carbs per serving, it’s a great option for anyone watching their carbs.
+Coming in at only 3.5 net carbs per serving, it’s an excellent option for anyone watching their carbs.

 If you’re a fan of fall flavors, be sure to also check out our collection of keto pumpkin recipes which is loaded with keto pumpkin dessert recipes.